-Then on a typical sunny California afternoon I was sitting at my desk in a production office off Melrose, right down the street from Paramount Pictures.
+I’ll never forget when it happened.
+It was a typical sunny California afternoon.
+I was sitting at my desk in a production office off Melrose, right down the street from Paramount Pictures.
 I listened as Matt Berenson (producer) and Bob Odenkirk searched for an editor for their next movie, The Brother’s Solomon.

 Where were they looking?
 IMDb.

 The fog began to clear — Hollywood only cares about what you’ve done.
 Who you know matters too, but even with that you still need credentials on IMDb.